This is my take on the whole matter of the Sole E25 vs E35 elliptical trainer.

 One nice feature that the Sole E35 has that the E25 is lacking is a telemetry belt.
 This belt has a wireless heart rate monitor that wraps around your chest and sends information to the console.
 The E25 can be used with a telemetry belt but the belt is not included and must be purchased separately.

-The Sole E25 has a lifetime warranty on the frame, three-year warranty on electronics, three years on parts, and one year for labor.
+For the Sole E25 elliptical, Sole Fitness offers a lifetime warranty on the frame, three-year warranty on electronics, three years on parts, and one year for labor.

 Sole E25 vs E35 – Conclusion

-The Sole E35 is $300 more than the E25 but when you consider the better warranty, the heavier flywheel that offers more resistance, and the increased maximum user capacity of the E35, the additional cost is easily justified.
+The Sole E35 is $400 more than the E25 but when you consider the better warranty, the heavier flywheel that offers more resistance, and the increased maximum user capacity of the E35, the additional cost is quite easily justified.

-Still, if you are considering the Sole E25, click here to read my full Sole Elliptical E25 review.
+Still, if you are considering the Sole E25, check out my previously published in-depth Sole elliptical E25 review.